ILLGrenoble/visa-accounts/README.md

 };
 ```

+### Implementation

 Not all attributes may come directly from OpenID Connect as mentioned previously, so connections to other databases or LDAP may be required for the full implementation.

-A default attribute provider is included in VISA Accounts to take standard claims from the UserInfo Response.
+A [default attribute provider](https://github.com/ILLGrenoble/visa-accounts/blob/main/src/models/attribute-provider.model.ts) is included in VISA Accounts to take standard claims from the UserInfo Response.
 As such not all of the methods outlined above necessarily need to be implemented.
 The following table shows which methods can be optionally implemented and what are the default values used by the service:

 | Method       | Value | Implementation | Default OIDC claim |
 |--------------|----------------|----------------|--------------------|